laserpants/update-deep/examples/todo-list/README.md

         |> andThen doMoreStuff
 ```

-Then, when the item is added, `onItemAdded` is invoked to pass the word to `Main`.
+Finally, when the item is added, `onItemAdded` is invoked to pass the word to `Main`.

 ```elm
 -- src/Todos.elm (line 49)